TaraT1/DevNotes/vault/algorithms.md

 ## Big-O Space Complexity
 - Constant Space complexity
     - O(1) - constant
+    - For all inputs there is and will always be one operation required
     - algo does not need extra memory or the memory needed does not depend on input size (constant space complexity)
     - ex: sorting algos.
-Sort within array w/o using additonal arrays
+Sort within array w/o using additional arrays

 - Linear Space Complexity
     - O(n) - Linear